pinobatch/pently/docs/usage.md

   before `pently_start_music` or after a song stops, the behavior is undefined.
-* `pently_play_note` plays the note with pitch A on channel X with instrument Y.  Pitch ranges from 0 to 63; see "Pitch" below.
-  Channel is 0, 4, 8, 12, or 16, representing pulse 1, pulse 2,
-  triangle, noise, and attack.
+* `pently_play_note` plays the note with pitch A on channel X with instrument Y.  Pitch ranges from 0 to 63 (or more depending on the pitch table length); see "Pitch" below.
+Channel is 0, 4, 8, 12, or 16, representing pulse 1, pulse 2, triangle, noise, and attack.
   Instrument is an element of the `pently_instruments` table.
 * `pently_skip_to_row` skips to row X*256+A.  This row must be on or after the current position; otherwise, behavior is undefined.
   This method is available only if `PENTLY_USE_REHEARSE` is enabled.